osompress/genesis-portfolio-pro/readme.txt

 == Changelog ==

+= 1.2 =
+* New: Genesis Portfolio widget.
+* New: You can now sort Portfolio archive items by menu order.
+Edit the menu order of each Portfolio item directly, or use a page ordering plugin.
+* Enhanced: image markup on the Portfolio archive is improved with `alt` and `itemprop` attributes.

 = 1.1 =
 * Added Feature items per page in portfolio archive settings
 * Fix layout setting for portfolio-type term